Multi-task neural networks by learned contextual inputs: Hyperparameters

 \section{Hyperparameters}

 All three neural network architectures require the number of residual blocks, hidden layer size, and network parameter regularization factor as hyperparameters.
 They also required the peak optimizer learning rate.
-Additionally, learned-context networks and last-layer MTL networks require the number of task parameters and task parameter regularization factor.
+Additionally, learned-context networks and last-layer neural networks require the number of task parameters and the task parameter regularization factor.